-The Centre for Advanced Study (CAS/Senter for grunnforskning), Norway's premier institute for excellence in interdisciplinary fundamental research, invites scholars to pursue curiosity-driven work during a year at the Centre.
+The Centre for Advanced Study (CAS) invites researchers to pursue excellent, fundamental, curiosity-driven research during a year in Oslo.

 Applications for the 2020/21 academic year are closed.

 - CAS will begin accepting applications for the 2021/22 academic year in the second half of October 2018.

 Each year, the Centre for Advanced Study (CAS) hosts three research groups working within and across the following fields:

 CAS' primary objective is to further excellent research by providing its fellows with uninterrupted time for research.

 CAS offers a unique research infrastructure, an extensive service platform, and an inspiring, collegial atmosphere.
 As a project leader, you and the researchers you invite will receive: